Run many phenotype-cell type association tests in parallel using iterate_lm.

 Path to save the table of aggregated results to.

-, runs tests with each column in
+If TRUE, runs tests with each column in

-as a multivariate predictor in a single model
+xmat as a multivariate predictor in a single model

-(one model per column in yvar
+(one model per column in yvar).
+IfFALSE,

-runs tests with each column in xmat
+runs tests with each column in xmat as a univariate predictor in

-separate models (one model per column in yvar
+separate models (one model per column in yvar).

 Number (>1) or proportion (<1) of worker cores to use.